-Like many sports fans across the world, bettors in Canada have long enjoyed a government regulated Canadian sports lotteries.
-These vary from province to province, but they generally all resemble one another when you look past the branding and start to examine the rates of return, betting options, and wager permission structures.
-But with the surging popularity of sports betting online, specifically facilitated by offshore companies for sports bettors all across the North American continent, Canadian sports lotteries are coming under intense fire for what is seen as drastically unfair practices in terms of setting practices that overwhelmingly tilt the odds in the favor of the house, or, the Government…
+Like many sports fans across the world, bettors in Canada have long enjoyed government-regulated sports lotteries.
+These vary from province to province but they generally all resemble one another when you examine the rates of return, betting options, and wager permission structures.
+But with the surging popularity of sports betting online, Canadian sports lotteries are coming under intense fire for what is seen as drastically unfair betting odds compared to online.

 Offshore Alternatives to Canadian Sports Lotteries

 The following sports betting sites are our top recommended alternatives to provincially/federally regulated options.
 Rest assured these betting sites are reputable and fully licensed to service Canadians.

 |1||100%||*EXCLUSIVE* - 100% Bonus up to $200!||VISIT SITE|

 |2||100%||100% Sign Up Bonus - Up to $200||VISIT SITE|

 |3||100%||100% Sign Up Bonus - Up to $100||VISIT SITE|

 |4||100%||100% Sign Up Bonus - Up to $200||VISIT SITE|

 |5||50%||25% Sign Up Bonus + 25% Reload||VISIT SITE|